Chapter 7 : I like my life.

 He takes the book and flips back to the place he was before, about halfway through the novel, making no effort to take notice of me.
 I watch on silently for a few minutes, then crawl up next to him and lay my head down on a pillow.

-“I believe I told you the couch was open, not my bed,” he murmurs, turning another page.
+“I believe I told you the sofa was open, not my bed,” he murmurs, turning another page.

 “I’ll move.
 Eventually.”